Finite elements and moving asymptotes accelerate quantum optimal control -- FEMMA: Methodology

 \subsection{Regularization}

 To ensure smooth pulse shapes, we apply the Helmholtz filter \cite{lazarov2011Filters}, defined as

-where $R$ denotes the filter radius, set here to $R = T/130$.
+where $R$ denotes the filter radius.
 The term $x^c(t)$ corresponds to the original control variables, while $x^s(t)$ denotes the filtered (smoothed) variables.
 By approximating the solution with linear shape functions, Eq.~\ref{helmFilter} is solved through a separate linear system:

 where the stiffness matrix elements are

 and the load vector elements are

 The element stiffness matrix over interval $[t_j, t_{j+1}]$ is